 Educational computer games are being used more and more in physical installations e.g. in museums, in addition to their online presence, to provide an much more engaging way of getting across information.

 Despite what you might think, video games aren't predominantly the realm of children.
 The majority of people who play video games for fun are adults and the average gamer is in their 30’s.
 This means educational games can have broad appeal and be suitable for more serious, business related applications for adults, as well as educating kids through play.

 Digital educational games were initially mostly designed for kids, taking in subjects like maths and tied to a particular subject or curriculum.
 For instance, maths games tend to be a more interactive, visual representation of popular scenario problems you'd get in maths tests for kids, e.g. buying, giving change, etc.

 Games can also be a great way for parents to get involved with their child's learning.

 Traditional core learning subjects, for instance math, geography, history, may be of interest to adults too and educational games can be played by parents with their children.

 Crossover With Serious & Business Games & Simulations

-When it comes to educational games for adult learners though, these tend to be used more in the business training world.
+When it comes to games for adult learners though, these tend to be used more in the business training world.

 There is also some crossover between what are seen as educational/business training games and simulations.
-Simulations vary greatly in complexity and at the top end fall outside of what most people would consider a “game”, although they are really just a more complex version of the same thing.
-They are extensively used in training for everything from health and medicine to flight training for the military.
+Simulations vary greatly in complexity and at the top end fall outside of what most people would consider a "game", although they are really just a more complex version of the same thing.
+They are extensively used in training for a range of skills, everything from health and medicine to flight training for the military.

 Management simulations can help with planning/management and get players thinking about the short-term and long-term effects of their decisions.
 These can be based in the business world or in other areas.